vitorio/tertile-cua-redaction/README.md

 I'm using the local implementation of Isaac because at the time I wrote this, there was an overbilling issue with Perceptron's hosting partner, Features and Labels.
 It's since been resolved!
 But for this agent, make sure you have at least 10GB of disk space free to download the Isaac model.

+> [!TIP]
+> Perceptron now has their own platform API, as well as the one offered by Features and Labels.

 Make sure Ollama is installed and running, with a model downloaded.
 My Ollama install defaulted to Gemma3-4B, so that's what this agent uses.

 You can swap out Isaac's prompt, Ollama's prompt, or Ollama's model by either changing the code or setting some environment variables.
 See instructions at the end.